OleehyO/TexTeller/README.md

 > Our training scripts use the [Hugging Face Transformers](https://github.com/huggingface/transformers) library, so you can refer to their [documentation](https://huggingface.co/docs/transformers/v4.32.1/main_classes/trainer#transformers.TrainingArguments) for more details and configurations on training parameters.

 ## 🚧 Limitations

-* Some complex multi-line scenarios are not well handled (e.g., long formulas mixed with matrices)

 * Does not support scanned images and PDF document recognition